Save Your Blushes: The FAQ's On STDs

 However, rates in older adults are rising.
 According to the Centers for Disease Control and Prevention (CDC), the number of cases of gonorrhea rose 164% among Americans age 55 and older between 2014 and 2018, while cases of syphilis rose 120%, and cases of chlamydia rose by 86%.

 The ONLY sure way to avoid STDs is not to have vaginal, oral, or anal sex.
 Condoms reduce the risk of getting an STD; they do not guarantee 100% protection.

 Most STDs don't cause any symptoms.
 The only way to know if you definitely have an STD is to get tested.
 If you think you're at risk for STDs, get tested yearly.
 Rest assured, almost every STD is easily treated.

 Common STDs: Know the What, the Why's, and the How's

 There are more than 20 different types of STDs.
 Some of the more common ones include chlamydia, genital herpes, genital warts, gonorrhea, syphilis and HIV.
-Over the next few slides, we'll discuss each one of these STDs, and...
+Over the next few slides, we'll discuss these six common STDs, and talk about:

 Chlamydia: Notorious As The Silent STD

 Causes: Chlamydia is one of the most common STDs and is caused by a bacteria called Chlamydia trachomatis.